• Bread Machine

 • If you have lost your bread machine manual, you can usually find it by searching online.
 For example, I can find my manual by typing “Sunbeam bread machine manual” into Google.

-• Many bread machine manufacturers also have recipe booklets where you can also find more information on how to make a “quick bread” (i.e. cinnamon bread) with your specific bread machine model.
+• Many bread machine manufacturers also have recipe booklets where you can also find more information on how to make a “quick bread” (e.g. cinnamon bread) with your specific bread machine model.
 These manufacturer recipes can also help if you are still uncertain on what bread machine setting to use.
-Look to see if there is a sweet quick bread recipe (i.e. cinnamon bread, banana bread or pumpkin bread) that uses lots of sugar, moisture (i.e. milk, bananas, pumpkin puree, applesauce, etc.), butter/oil, baking powder/soda and NO yeast.
+Look to see if there is a sweet quick bread recipe (e.g. cinnamon bread, banana bread or pumpkin bread) that uses lots of sugar, moisture (e.g. milk, bananas, pumpkin puree, applesauce, etc.), butter/oil, baking powder/soda and NO yeast.
 This should give you an idea about what setting to use for sweet quick bread recipes on your machine.

 • Optional – If the top center of the bread looks too moist when you take it out of the bread machine (or you want to make sure the cinnamon bread is completely cooked), you can try the classic baking “toothpick test”.
 Gently push a long wooden skewer (or long wooden chopstick) into the center of the bread and see if any batter sticks to the skewer.
 Make sure to wear oven gloves because the bread pan and bread machine will still be hot.
 If batter is sticking to the skewer then it hasn’t completely cooked.
 Place the bread loaf pan back into the still warm bread machine for another 5-10 minutes.
 After the 5-10 minutes, remove the bread pan and retest the cinnamon bread again with the skewer.